frenchieisverige/dotfiles-laptop/README.md

 # dotfiles-laptop

-This repository is a backup of my dotfiles.
+This repository is a backup of my dotfiles for my laptop.

 ## Softwares